ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/duo-signup.md

 # Two-Factor Authentication for SSH

-**Access to {{ site.cluster.name }} from outside of the UCSF network requires two-factor authentication (2FA).**   If you connecting via the UCSF campus network, 2FA is _not_ required.
+**Access to {{ site.cluster.name }} from outside of the UCSF network requires two-factor authentication (2FA).**   If you are connecting via the UCSF campus network, 2FA is _not_ required.
 Likewise, if you are on the UCSF VPN, you are already fully authenticated on the campus network and _no_ further 2FA is needed to access {{ site.cluster.name }}.
 In all other cases, you will be prompted to authenticate through a Wynton-specific 2FA method when SSH:ing directly to the cluster.